muratk5n/thirdwave/en/README.md

 IT has a long history now around adopting, popularizing, marketing packages; lots depend on them.
 Each has its own way of use / access, and professionals want to learn a few, stick to that, and sell it, "evangalize" it to others.
-They mostly have no idea what the f--k goes on inside.
+They mostly have no bleeping idea about what goes on inside.

 ---